haydendoo/Quark/README.md

 # Quark
-A programming language made in C++ with LLVM
+A programming language made in C++ with LLVM.